 Product liability gives you cover if a part you fit to a customer’s vehicle turns out to be defective and causes an accident or incident as a result.
 It allows your insurer to sue the manufacturer of the defective part.

-Combined motor trade insurance combines road risk insurance and liability insurances.
+Combined trader insurance combines road risk insurance and liability insurances.
 It also provides cover for things such as your premises, your tools and your business.
 It is the most comprehensive type of motor trade insurance you can get and provides cover for almost every aspect of your business under one policy.

-As with all insurance policies there are lots of optional extras you can add to your motor trade insurance cover.
+As with all insurance policies there are lots of optional extras you can add to your trade insurance cover.

 These include legal expenses cover if you decide to take a claim against you to court.
 You can also add breakdown cover to cover your vehicles and your customers’ vehicles.